New advances in universal approximation with neural networks of minimal width: Notation and main results

-\begin{justify} Note that \Cref{Corollary-Smooth_diffeos_dense} shows that (smooth) diffeomorphisms in \(L^p(\mathbb{R}^d,\mathbb{R}^d)\) are dense with respect to the \(L^p\) norm, which also implies the famous Theorem 2.5 \((i)\) of \citet{Brenier_Gangbo}.
-Moreover, unlike \citet{Brenier_Gangbo}, we actually obtain an explicit form for the approximating sequences of diffeomorphisms due to \Cref{Theorem-Main4}, namely that they are given by nearly leaky ReLU neural networks of the set \(\LU_{\mathcal{F}^\infty}(d)\).
-This shows that neural networks are not only interesting for various applications due to their flexibility and strong results, but they are also a versatile theoretical tool to prove rigorous results in the field of mathematical approximation theory. \end{justify}
+Note that Theorem~\ref{Theorem-Main4} shows that smooth diffeomorphisms achieve UA of \(L^p(\mathbb{R}^d,\mathbb{R}^d)\) with respect to the \(L^p\) norm on compact sets, which also implies the famous Theorem 2.5(i) of \citet{Brenier_Gangbo}.
+Moreover, unlike \citet{Brenier_Gangbo}, we actually obtain an explicit form for the approximating sequences of diffeomorphisms, namely that they can be constructed as LU-decomposable, smoothed LReLU networks with any parameter \(\alpha\in (0,1)\cup (1,\infty)\).
+This shows that neural networks are not only interesting for various applications due to their flexibility and strong performance, but they are also a versatile theoretical tool for proving rigorous results in the field of mathematical approximation theory.